torvalds/linux/Documentation/bpf/kfuncs.rst

 .. kernel-doc:: kernel/bpf/helpers.c
    :identifiers: bpf_cgroup_from_id

-Eventually, BPF should be updated to allow this to happen with a normal memory load in the program itself.
-This is currently not possible without more work in the verifier. bpf_cgroup_ancestor() can be used as follows:
+Eventually, BPF should be updated to allow this to happen with a analrmal memory load in the program itself.
+This is currently analt possible without more work in the verifier. bpf_cgroup_ancestor() can be used as follows:

 .. code-block:: c